-6. BIIAB Level 3 NVQ Diploma in Hospitality Supervision and Leadership Rules of Combination (ROC) and structure
+BIIAB Level 3 NVQ Diploma in Hospitality Supervision and Leadership Rules of Combination (RoC) and Structure

-To achieve the BIIAB Level 3 NVQ Diploma in Hospitality Supervision and Leadership learners must gain a total of 37 credits.
+To achieve the BIIAB Level 3 NVQ Diploma in Hospitality Supervision and Leadership learners must gain a total of 37 credit.
 This must consist of:

-Minimum total credit: 37
+- Minimum total credit: 37

-Mandatory Group A minimum credit: 23
+- Mandatory Group A minimum credit: 23

-• Optional Group B and C minimum credit: 14
+- Optional Group B and C minimum credit: 14

-o Optional Group B minimum credit: 4
+- Optional Group B minimum credit: 4

-o Remaining credits from Optional Group B or C: 10
+- o Remaining credits from Optional Group B or C: 10

-• A minimum of 32 credits must be achieved through the completion of units at Level 3 and above.
+- A minimum of 32 credits must be achieved through the completion of units at Level 3 and above

-• GLH: 206

-TQT: 370
+- GLH: 206TQT: 370

-The qualification has been developed based upon industry feedback as to the fundamental skills required for the sector at the level.
+The qualification has been developed based upon industry feedback as the fundamental knowledge required to work in the sector at the level.